 The Bellingham Chamber Chorale is pleased to announce the appointment of Frederick Bayani Mabalot as Artistic Director, beginning its 2018-2019 Season.

 Mabalot is a composer and choral conductor from Southern California who relocated to the Pacific Northwest two years ago.
-He is a classically trained pianist and vocalist with the addition of several years training as a choral conductor.
-He obtained his Bachelor of Music in Music Performance from California State University, Northridge, in 2007.
-In 2012, he received his Bachelor of Music in Composition from The Sydney Conservatorium of Music in Australia where he graduated with First Class Honours.
-Mabalot completed graduate studies in composition at The Royal Danish Academy of Music in Copenhagen in 2015.
+He is a classically trained pianist and vocalist with the addition of several years training as a conductor.
+He holds a Bachelor of Music in Voice Performance from California State University, Northridge, and a Bachelor of Music in Composition from The Sydney Conservatorium of Music in Australia where he graduated with First Class Honours.
+Mabalot completed graduate studies in composition at The Royal Danish Academy of Music in Copenhagen.
 He is currently pursuing a Doctor of Musical Arts degree in Choral Conducting at University of Washington School of Music in Seattle.